LiaoLabATDartmouth/liaolabatdartmouth.github.io/_pages/JOIN.md

 ---

 ## Opportunities
-The Liao lab will open in July 1, 2025.
-We are recruiting at all levels!
-We are committed to fostering an inclusive, collaborative, and diverse workplace, as we believe that such an environment benefits everyone involved.
+The Liao lab will open on July 1, 2025.
+We are actively recruiting at all levels!
+Our commitment lies in fostering an inclusive, collaborative, and diverse workplace, as we firmly believe that such an environment enriches the experiences of everyone involved.

-Prospective students interested in the Liao Lab are encouraged to apply to the Dartmouth College [Molecular and Cellular Biology Graduate Program](https://graduate.dartmouth.edu/mcb/) and [Quantitative Biological Sciences](https://geiselmed.dartmouth.edu/qbs/).
+Prospective graduate students interested in the Liao Lab are encouraged to apply to the Dartmouth College [Molecular and Cellular Biology Graduate Program](https://graduate.dartmouth.edu/mcb/) and [Quantitative Biological Sciences](https://geiselmed.dartmouth.edu/qbs/).

-For all other positions (research technicians, undegraduates, postdocs), please contact Chen by email to discuss potential positions, projects, and funding opportunities.
+For all other positions, including research technicians, undergraduates, and postdocs, please reach out to Chen via email to explore potential positions, projects, and funding opportunities.